-Attaching a Chin Strap or Stampede String to Your Akubra Hat
+Attaching a Stampede String or Chin Strap to Your Akubra Hat

 Hold on to your hat!
-Chin straps, known in cattle country as stampede strings, ensure against loss of your hat in wind or brush.
-We offer two types of hand braided kangaroo leather chin straps, our own production.
-Our Chin Strap has leather tabs for easy attachment to hats with chin strap hooks, such as most of the Akubras we sell.
-Our Stampede String has cotter pins which can be slipped between the sweatband and body of hats without chin strap hooks, such as Akubra’s Heritage Collection and our Panamas.
+Chin straps, known in cattle country as stampede strings, ensure against loss of your hat in wind, water or brush.
+We offer two types of hand braided kangaroo leather chin straps of our own production.
+Our Stampede String has cotter pins which can be slipped between the sweatband and body of most hats before being spread to hold them in place.
+Our Chin Strap has leather tabs for attachment to hats with chin strap hooks like the Akubra Slouch or older production Akubra hats.

 Attaching a Chin Strap